Diminutive in stature, a giant of a player. N'Golo Kante is an outstanding footballer whose influence cannot be measured by statistics alone.

 He scored his first Chelsea goal in the 4-0 Premier League win over Manchester United and his second in the 1-0 FA Cup quarter-final defeat of Jose Mourinho's men.

 Mourinho's dream was reportedly to pair Pogba and Kante together at United, but the latter preferred Chelsea.

-The self-proclaimed Special One may even go as far as to say - if Chelsea win the title - that it is his team, plus Kante, who are the champions.
+The self-proclaimed Special One may even go as far as to say that it is his team, plus Kante, who are the champions.

-Hazard, Diego Costa, Cesar Azpilicueta, David Luiz and others have all been integral to Chelsea's challenge, but Kante even more so.
+Hazard, Diego Costa, Cesar Azpilicueta, David Luiz and others have all been integral to Chelsea's success, but Kante even more so.

 Chelsea's Premier League winning run came to an end at Tottenham in early January, but they swiftly bounced back.

 They may not have done if Paris-born Kante had opted for Mali instead of France, as he would have been required for the African Nations Cup.